jesdavpet/jesdavpet/README.md

 🦀 Early days of learning about Rust + WASM

-💬 Je parle assez bien 🇫🇷, 少し 🇯🇵語 を 話すの, y habla un poco 🇪🇸/🇲🇽
+💬 Je parle un peu 🇫🇷, 少し 🇯🇵語 を 話すの, y habla un poco 🇪🇸/🇲🇽

 🎹 Recently I've been enjoying [Music for Programming](https://musicforprogramming.net) when I'm in focus mode